junxiangfederico/Update-Checker/README.md

 # Update-Checker
-An update checker for websites
+A python based update checker for websites.

-A python based website update checker for MAC.
+A python based website update checker for MAC OS.
 Enter the webiste you want to supervise, when a new version is released you will receive a sound ping and a notification and/or a message notification on telegram.

+# How it works
+The html code for the website is fetched every 5 seconds, the hash of the content is generated and stored, the new version of the website is compared to the stored hashvalue, and if different the website content has changed.

 # Usage for updateChecker.py: